 While some people may assume that their personal belongings are not worth an additional monthly cost, it may be worthwhile considering the cost of replacing those items in unplanned circumstances that cause damage.
-You might own a small wardrobe and few decorative items, for instance, but a theft could cost you upwards of $1,000 for your home office set-up between your television and electronics.
+You might own a small wardrobe and a few decorative items, for instance, but a theft could cost you upwards of $1,000 for your home office set-up between your television and electronics.
 This and similar scenarios are why insurance experts recommend insuring your personal property.
 Renters insurance also generally covers additional living expenses in case you are displaced by a fire or another covered scenario that makes your rental unlivable.

 The deductible of your renters insurance policy is that amount that you would be responsible for paying before the insurance company covers the rest of the cost.
 For example, if you have a $500 deductible and you filed a claim for damage from a fire, you would pay $500 towards the repair and the insurance company would pay the remaining cost.
 The higher the deductible, the lower your insurance premium, but make sure that it’s an amount you’d be comfortable paying out-of-pocket at any time.

 Decide if you intend to purchase additional coverage

 You can check whether your financial and personal possessions are sufficiently covered if you are affected by a disaster or involved in a lawsuit.
 If you do not think you have enough coverage on your renters insurance policy, you can also purchase an umbrella policy.
 This is an additional liability insurance policy that covers you when you reach the limit on your renters or auto insurance policies, and it also covers you for libel and slander.